react-auth-kit/react-auth-kit/docs/getting_started/checkauth.md

 ---
-title: Check the Authentication status
+title: Auth status - React Auth Kit
 description: Check if the user is authenticated or not inside a component by just calling Auth Header hook or Higher order component.
 ---